PySimpleGUI/DocsCleanup/cookbook.md

 This method was added to PySimpleGUI tkinter port in June 2020 and needs to be ported to the other ports still.

-The idea is have a function, `cprint` that looks and acts like a normal print.... except, you can "route" it to any multiline element.
+The idea is to have a function, `cprint` that looks and acts like a normal print.... with the exception that, you can "route" it to any multiline element.
 There are 2 ways to do routing.

 1. Call `cprint_set_output_destination(window, multiline_key)` to tell PySimpleGUI where the output should go
 2. Indicate the output location directly in the `cprint` call itself